pruetsapon/nodejs-mongodb-schema/README.txt

-Nodejs MongoDB
+nodejs-mongodb-schema

-is a example api with mongodb.
+is a example mongodb schema.

 Prerequisites:
 - nodejs 10.16
+- mongodb 4.4

 =====================================